creativescala/doodle/docs/src/pages/README.md

 ## Guides

-@ref:[Using the Image library](image/index.md) is the easiest way to get started drawing with Doodle.
+[Using the Image library](image/README.md) is the easiest way to get started drawing with Doodle.

-@ref:[Using the tagless final algebras](algebra/index.md) allows access to features that are specific to a backend.
+[Using the tagless final algebras](algebra/README.md) allows access to features that are specific to a backend.

 ## Concepts

-Understanding @ref:[core concepts](concepts/index.md) in Doodle will help make sense of the library.
+Understanding [core concepts](concepts/README.md) in Doodle will help make sense of the library.

 *TODO*: layout, bounding boxes, and origins; paths; styles; debug